John Trudell: Acting

-Trudell played a character named Coyote in a story about A Spider and Coyote.

-Documentary about Trudell
+Documentary

 The filmmaker Heather Rae spent more than a decade making a documentary about Trudell, which was released in 2005.
 Her intent in Trudell (2005) was to demonstrate how his political and cultural activities were tied to contemporary history and inspired people.
 The film premiered at the 2005 Sundance Film Festival in the U.S. documentary competition.
 The movie has received a mixed response among film critics and viewers.
 Some claimed it to be thought-provoking and touching, while others suggested Rae made a one-dimensional biopic.
 The song used at the end of the film is "Johnny Lobo" about Trudell by Kris Kristofferson, from his 1995 album A Moment of Forever.

 Discography

 John Trudell has appeared on the following albums: